UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # Assign the Service Principal Name a role i.e. Owner, Contributor, Reader, etc. - In public Azure
 #### Requires a few seconds... before it can be run
-Write-Output "Wait 10s to finish Service Principal Name creation" Start-Sleep -Seconds 10
+Write-Output -InputObject "Waiting for the SPN to be created..."
+Start-Sleep -Seconds 30
 $RoleAssignment = New-AzureRmRoleAssignment -RoleDefinitionName $PublicAzureRole -ServicePrincipalName $AppGet.AppId

 # Grant Permission to Azure Active Directory to SPN